 As an alternative to laying a complaint, a “Competence Concern” about an architect can be raised with the New Zealand Registered Architects Board (NZRAB).

-This involves a member of the public or an organisation writing to the NZRAB about an architect’s performance or behaviour.
-The NZRAB then considers the matter in terms of whether or not it raises a general concern about the architect’s competence.
+This involves a member of the public or an organisation writing to the NZRAB in regard to their concern.
+The NZRAB then considers the matter in terms of whether or not it casts doubt on the architect’s overall competence.
 If it does, then the NZRAB may require the architect to undertake a competence review by which the NZRAB makes a judgement as to whether the architect should be permitted to continue practising.

-All architects have to be reviewed in this way every five years, but the NZRAB does have the discretionary authority to require an architect to undertake an additional one-off out-of-sequence competence review to determine whether or not the architect still meets the minimum standard for continuing registration.
+All architects have to be reviewed in this way every five years, but the NZRAB has the discretionary authority to require an architect to undertake an additional one-off out-of-sequence competence review to determine whether or not the architect still meets the minimum standard for continuing registration.

 A one-off competence review is not a punishment or a disciplinary procedure.
 However, where a concern is raised about an architect’s competence, the NZRAB does have an obligation to consider the matter.